118 Quotes

 Dom Prosper Guéranger (Abbot of Solesmes) 1909 edition The Liturgical Year [direct link unavailable]

-Context: Article quotes Dom Guéranger on pastors sent by the bishop of Rome.
+Context: Dom Guéranger on pastors sent by the bishop of Rome.
+Relevant to SSPX clergy claiming pastoral authority while lacking ordinary Roman or diocesan mission.

 Canon Law